JDiNap01/BioStatisticsAnalysis/PalmerPenguins_Initial.md

 ## *Palmer Penguins*

 This document analysizes different populations of penguins and their relative weights and sizes.
+This is my first notebook.

 ## Running Code